mibs510/DigitalVAR/README.md

 ### syncthing*.service
 Excluding syncthing-resume.service, both of these files had to be edited to work in a live environment.
-The HDDs in the servers that contain all clonezilla images (mounted as /home/partmag) are responsible of holding all configurations files (.config/syncthing/,.stfolder,.stignore).
-So therefore -home was added.
+Since we're using a live environment the HDDs in the servers that contain all clonezilla images (mounted as /home/partmag) are responsible of holding all configurations files and the local database that syncthing uses to keep track of file and directories /home/partimag/{.config/syncthing/*, .stfolder, .stignore} So therefore -home was added to both of these files.

 ### thunar*.xml
 These files are copied to /opt and then are copied to